In 2023, knowing how ransomware gets in is crucial to keep your business competitive.

 6. Use encryption: Encrypt sensitive data end-to-end, at rest, and in transit to make it more difficult for attackers to access and exploit.
 Also, it will stop double-extorsion ransomware from publishing your critical data.

 7. Adopt a 321 backup strategy: Follow the 321 backup rule, which involves creating three copies of your data, storing two copies on different media types, and keeping one copy off-site.
 This ensures that you have multiple layers of protection against data loss or corruption, including protection against ransomware attacks.
-For even more protection, consider following Veeam's 3-2-1-1-0 rule.
+For even more protection, consider following Veeam's 3-2-1-1-0 rule on a hybrid cloud model.

 8. Continuous monitoring: Monitor networks and systems for signs of intrusion or suspicious activity, and respond promptly to alerts or incidents.
 Use security information and event management (SIEM) systems to automate monitoring and quickly identify and respond to potential threats.